build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

   /** Packages of given targets. */
   packages: RustPackage[];

-  /** Dependencies as listed in the package `Cargo.toml`,
+  /** Dependencies in `cargo metadata` as listed in the package `Cargo.toml`,
    * without package resolution or any additional data. */
   rawDependencies: Map<string, RustRawDependency[]>;

   /** Resolved dependencies of the package.
-Handles renamed dependencies. */
+Handles renamed dependencies.
+   * Correspond to dependencies from resolved dependency graph from `cargo metadata` that shows
+   * the actual dependencies that are being used in the build. */
   dependencies: Map<string, RustDependency[]>;

   /** A sequence of build targets taken into consideration during build process. */